 Stephen Oliver is an Australasian poet and voice artist who has also worked as a newsreader, a journalist, and a copy and feature writer.
-He has published 19 volumes of poetry, and his writing has appeared in a range of international journals and anthologies.
+He has published more than 20 volumes of poetry, and his writing has been translated into 4 languages and appeared in a range of international journals and anthologies.

 John Allison describes Oliver’s ‘writing [as] richly textured, a sensual music.
 The rhythms are muscular, pointed by a sure sense for lineation.’
 A regular contributor of creative nonfiction and poems to Antipodes: A Global Journal of Australian/New Zealand Literature, much of his poetry is also freely available online, including his collections, Unmanned, Night of Warehouses: Poems 1978-2000 and Deadly Pollen.

 Oliver, Stephen (1950 - ) is a poet who has been widely published.
 He was born and raised in Wellington, where he completed a journalism course, but after travelling and living in countries across Europe, he settled in Australia for 20 years.
 As well as writing, Oliver has worked variously as a newsreader, a journalist and a copy and feature writer.
 He returned to New Zealand in 2007.

 In the late 1970s, Oliver signed on with the radio ship The Voice of Peace 1540 kHz broadcasting in the Mediterranean out of Jaffa, Israel.